Car CO2 emissions – ultimate guide

 What is Euro 6?

-Exhaust gases from a car contribute to air pollution, especially in concentrated areas such as cities.
-In addition to CO2, a car also emits the following pollutants:
+Exhaust gases from cars contribute to air pollution, especially in concentrated areas such as cities.
+In addition to CO2, cars also emit the following pollutants:

 - CO – carbon monoxide

 - NOX – oxides of nitrogen is the total amount of nitrogen oxide (NO2) and nitric oxide (NO)